First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 FUNDING

-Funds may be used for a wide variety of purposes related to building community connections and voice of people most impacted to change systems affecting children prenatal to 5 and their families in Los Angeles County, including but not limited to:
+Funds may be used for a wide variety of purposes related to building community connections and uplifting the voice of people with lived experience to change systems affecting children prenatal to 5 and their families in Los Angeles County, including but not limited to:

 • Community engagement